 A motorcycle operator cannot carry a passenger unless the motorcycle is equipped with a permanent passenger seat.

 The operator of a motorcycle on a public highway must hold a valid motorcycle license (Class M driver license).
-This requirement also applies to operators of motor-driven cycles and mopeds.
+This requirement also applies to operators of three wheeled motorcycles, motor-driven cycles and mopeds.

 An applicant (must be age 16 or older) who has passed a Department of Public Safety approved Basic Motorcycle Operator Training Course, and has an unrestricted (not an instructional permit) Class A, B, or C license, can present an MSB-8 completion certificate or a completion card from a course meeting Motorcycle Safety Foundation curriculum standards.